twse/bobsgame-fonts/Pixel Sans.md

 * Blazer Drive
 * Blue Dragon: Awakened Shadow
 * Brave Story – The font is available in-game as **LC_LD12_12m1j1.NFTR**.
+* Breath: Toiki wa Akaneiro
 * Captain Tsubasa: New Kick Off
-* Castlevania: Dawn of Sorrow
+* Castlevania: Dawn of Sorrow – Some glyphs are modified.
 * Castlevania: Order of Ecclesia – The font is available in-game as **LC_KOR12.DAT** (Korean) in the fonts folder with some glyphs modified.
-* Castlevania: Portrait of Ruin
+* Castlevania: Portrait of Ruin – Some glyphs are modified.
 * Chi's Sweet Home
 * Chō Sōjū Mecha MG
 * Code Geass: Lelouch of the Rebellion